I love Pinterest!

 The job is a Pinterest Virtual Assistant.

 Please note that this post contains affiliate links.
 That means if you make a purchase through a link on my site, I may make a commission at no extra cost to you.
-Thank you for supporting my site!
+Thank you!

 What is a Virtual Assistant?